svoop/minitest-substitute/README.md

   end

   describe 'sustituted version' do
-    with '@version', 2, on: Config
+    substitute '@version', 2, on: Config

     it "returns the substituted version" do
       _(subject.instance_variable_get('@version')).must_equal 2